A Note on the Convergence of Symmetric Triangle Quadrature Rules: Numerical Examples

 This choice of function is arbitrary; however, it satisfies the criteria for a suitable function to demonstrate quadrature convergence: it is infinitely differentiable, there is no symmetry over the domain, it cannot be expressed as a finite-degree polynomial, and its integral over the domain can be computed analytically:

-Figure~\ref{fig:error} shows the integration error $\varepsilon=|e/I|$ for each of the three mesh sequences arising from the first eleven quadrature rules, properties of which are listed in Table~\ref{tab:quadrature}.
+Figure~\ref{fig:error} shows the integration error $\varepsilon=|e/I|$ for each of the three mesh sequences arising from the first eleven quadrature rules from~\cite{dunavant_1985}, properties of which are listed in Table~\ref{tab:quadrature}.
+The qualities $Q$ considered include positive weights with all points inside the triangle (PI), positive weights with some points outside the triangle (PO), and some negative weights with all points inside the triangle (NI).
+These rules do not include the quality of some negative weights with some points outside the triangle (NO).
+Provided the integrand over the triangle is sufficiently smooth and can be extrapolated beyond the triangle, these qualities will not affect the convergence rates.
 The integration errors clearly converge according to~\eqref{eq:p_2d} for the structured meshes in Figures~\ref{fig:str_1} and~\ref{fig:str_2} and the nested unstructured meshes in Figures~\ref{fig:uns_1} and~\ref{fig:uns_2}.
 Unlike those sequences of meshes, which are systematically refined, we would generally not expect the independent unstructured meshes in the third sequence to converge as clearly.
 For this sequence, we consider the four 90-degree rotations of each mesh.
 Figures~\ref{fig:uni_1} and~\ref{fig:uni_2} show that the integration errors still converge according to~\eqref{eq:p_2d}.

+Though the focus of this work is on convergence with respect to the number of triangles $N$, we show in Figure~\ref{fig:error_points} how the integration error $\varepsilon=|e/I|$ varies with respect to the total number of quadrature evaluations $N n$.
+In Figure~\ref{fig:str_3_points}, for a fixed $p$, the two rule options perform similarly; however, the error for the rule with the larger number of points $\npoints$ that exactly integrates a higher degree $\maxpoly$ is lower for larger $p$.
+In Figure~\ref{fig:uns_3_points}, this difference is more pronounced, especially for $\maxpoly=10$ and $\maxpoly=11$, but such observations may not hold for other integrands.
+Furthermore, in practice, the number of triangles is typically driven by other considerations, such as the desired geometry and solution approximations.